informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

 **Problem**: "The referenced script (Unknown) on this Behaviour is missing!"

-**Cause**: This typically occurs during variant switching when Unity's asset database gets corrupted or when scripts are moved/renamed.
+**Cause**: This typically occurs during variant switching when Unity's asset database gets corrupted, when scripts are moved/renamed, or after a fresh git checkout when Unity hasn't fully compiled all scripts yet.

 **Solutions**:

+1. **Automatic Fix (New!)**:
+   - The `AutoSceneValidator` Editor script now automatically detects and fixes missing script references when Unity loads
+   - Check the Console for "AutoSceneValidator" messages
+   - If issues persist, use the manual methods below

-1. **Use the Missing Script Finder**:
+2. **Use the Missing Script Finder**:
    - Go to `Tools > Find Missing Scripts` in the Unity menu
    - This opens a window showing all objects with missing scripts
    - Click on object names to select them in the hierarchy